ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ### Python
-[CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate Python codes used throughout the application and no issues or errors were found.
+Python codes used throughout the application were validated using [CI Python Linter](https://pep8ci.herokuapp.com/) and no issues or errors were found.
 Please see the results for each page.

 #### Happy Beans Project